FredYeye/game-data-reader/README.md

 # game-data-reader
 Displays various data from games, such as internal rank.
 To use, simply run the program and it will look for bsnes or mame running one of the supported games.
-Capturing data from bsnes is currently in good shape; mame less so.
+Capturing data from bsnes works well, mame is getting there.

 ## Currently supported emulators:
 bsnes v115